citusdata/citus_docs/get_started/what_is_citus.rst

 What is Citus?
 ==============

-Citus is an open source extension to Postgres that distributes data and queries across multiple nodes in a cluster.
+The Citus database is an open source extension to Postgres that gives you all the greatness of Postgres, at any scale—from a single node to a large distributed database cluster.
 Because Citus is an extension (not a fork) to Postgres, when you use Citus, you are also using Postgres.
 You can leverage the latest Postgres features, tooling, and ecosystem.

-Citus transforms Postgres into a distributed database with features like sharding, a distributed SQL engine, reference tables, and distributed tables.
+With Citus you get distributed Postgres features like sharding, distributed tables, reference tables, a distributed query engine, columnar storage—and as of Citus 11.0, the ability to query from any node.
 The Citus combination of parallelism, keeping more data in memory, and higher I/O bandwidth can lead to significant performance improvements for multi-tenant SaaS applications, customer-facing real-time analytics dashboards, and time